The Importance of Believing in Yourself

 If that is the case, then how would you explain the following:

-In the same way that I’ve noticed Sri Chinmoy performing spiritual fixes/improvements on me, giving me guidance thoughts, “touching” me (with divine touches), and administering disciplinary “blows,” all of which I have been told by psychiatrists, particularly Dr. Nelson, are delusional beliefs, I experienced Sri Chinmoy heal my gastro reflux disease with a similar kind of “spiritual fix.”
+In the same way that I’ve noticed Sri Chinmoy performing spiritual fixes/improvements on me, giving me guidance thoughts, “touching” me (with divine touches), and administering disciplinary “blows,” all of which I have been told by psychiatrists, particularly Dr. Nelson, are delusional beliefs, I experienced Sri Chinmoy (once again, who is my Higher Self) heal my gastro reflux disease with a similar kind of “spiritual fix.”
 This also took place within one second.

 This Miracle Won’t Be Enough to Reverse My Schizophrenia Diagnosis

-But would anyone believe that Sri Chinmoy healed this disease of mine?
+But would anyone believe that God healed this disease of mine?
 My family doctor probably wouldn’t.
 Definitely not my parents.
-And certainly not Dr. Nelson, the Nova Scotia Health Authority psychiatrist I had been meeting with since 2013 solely to get a letter for the Nova Scotia Family Court so that I could help my daughter through a legal process regarding the emotional neglect she’d been going through.
-She accused me of being delusional: that my entire multi-volume book is a delusion, my attempt to help my daughter is a delusion, and my faith that I have an inner relationship with my Master is a delusion.
+And certainly not Dr. Nelson, the psychiatrist I had been meeting with since 2013 solely to get a letter for the Family Court so that I could help my daughter through a legal process regarding the emotional neglect she’d been going through.
+She accused me of being delusional: that my entire multi-volume book is a delusion, my attempt to help my daughter is a delusion, and my faith that I have an inner relationship with God is a delusion.
 She claims that I am so delusional that I have no insight.

 This guy seemed to know, however, why this would stress me out: